 Before considering the vowels, let's look at the codas.
 There are five of them:

-Here are the rules for which form each vowel takes in the standard dialect, although you don't have to memorize them - write each main vowel as you pronounce it (or hear it), and it will be understood:
+Here are the rules for which form each vowel takes in the standard dialect, although you don't have to memorize them - each vowel is simply written as it is pronounced:

 It's also possible for a syllable to have no vowel, in which case the semivowel is extended to include its vowel, as in shı, xi, shu and xü.